kirrishima/FileProtector/README.md

 ## File Encoding

 To successfully upload to GitHub, the file encoding has been changed to UTF-8.
-If characters appear incorrectly after downloading the repository, run `Python encoding conversion\main.py` and select `windows-1251` encoding.
+If characters appear incorrectly after downloading the repository, run `Python encoding conversion\main.py`, installing reqs from  and select `windows-1251` encoding.